 Some files in

 Drawings\4118 in an obscure DWG format3 caught my eyes, though.
-They are dated October 16, 1989 and a quick glimpse with a hex editor revealed they contained information about a 68K Game Shifter and made reference for example to clock generators.
-I wondered, could these be schematics of an Atari ASIC (application-specific integrated circuit, also know as custom chip)?
+They are dated October 16, 1989, and a quick glimpse with a hex editor revealed they contained information about a 68K Game Shifter and made a reference, for example, to clock generators.
+I wondered, could these be schematics of an Atari ASIC (application-specific integrated circuit, also known as custom chip)?
 And how could I open them?

 Viewing the files

 print.prg with one of the drawings.
 To my great delight, print data in HP’s PCL format started filling the output file, so I continued to print all 30 files.
-GhostPCL was then helpful to convert the printout into PDF format.
+GhostPCL was then helpful in converting the printout into PDF format.

 And what can I say: I indeed discovered an ASIC design for a video shifter, code number ST-4118, Revision A. The ST in this case probably refers to Styra Semiconductor Corporation, Atari’s semiconductor subsidiary.
 The design includes blocks such as I/O, address decoding, a color palette, a DAC, and much more: